Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 - Income Level: Higher earners benefit more from states without income tax.

-- Lifestyle Costs: Evaluate housing and living expenses before moving.
+- Lifestyle Costs: Evaluate housing and general living expenses before moving.

 2.2 Maximize Deductions and Credits